Table of Contents

 );

-ALTER TABLE dim_local_authority ADD CONSTRAINT pk_localauthorityid PRIMARY KEY (local_authority_id);
+dim_local_authority ADD CONSTRAINT pk_localauthorityid PRIMARY

-create sequence seq_localauthorityid
+create sequence

-start with 1
+start with

-increment by 1
+increment by

 nocache